jmcbgaston/react-shopping-car/README.md

 # Shopping Cart (Test project)

+## What's the MVP of a shopping cart?

+1. You need things to sell
+2. You need to be able to add them to a cart
+3. You need a checkout screen

+# --- React Base README ---

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).